Fukuda Doctrine: Provide an Alternative to the Soviet Union and PRC

 The sudden American withdrawal from Indochina left Southeast Asia vulnerable to pressure from the Soviet Union and People's Republic of China (PRC), both of which were not in the interest of Japan.

 The Soviet Union and China, aware of an opportunity presented in Southeast Asia following the decline of U.S. hegemony in the region, grappled for influence.
 China, in particular, was concerned with the “Soviet hegemony” in the internal communist movement and took concrete measures to prevent further Soviet influence.
-The 1978 Asia visit to Malaysia and Singapore by Prime Minister Deng Xiao Ping reflected PRC's attempt to win over the ASEAN governments as an ally capable of supporting PRC's interest in the region.
+The 1978 Asia visit to Malaysia and Singapore by Prime Minister Deng Xiaoping reflected PRC's attempt to win over the ASEAN governments as an ally capable of supporting PRC's interest in the region.
 On the other hand, the Soviet Union developed a thought-control system in which it would try to coax Southeast Asian nations into thinking of Chinese diplomacy as a form of new imperialism.
 The Soviet deputy foreign minister visit to ASEAN states to discuss on friendship treaties and economic aids stands as a strong proof for its determination in Southeast Asia during the 1970s.
 Japan, imbibing all the happenings and changes in the power balance in Southeast Asia, feared for its position, security, and economy which, until the early 1970s, had been under the United States wing.
 As the last resort to curb further communist influence, Japan decided to offer itself as an alternative power base of Asia.
 Argued by Haddad, this goal is perhaps the true “thrust of the Fukuda doctrine.”